Body is believed to be of missing North Carolina boy with autism | East Idaho News

 Children with autism are often prone to wandering or bolting away.
 When children with autism go missing, rescuers get to know their likes and dislikes, and use familiar sounds, such as the voice of a cartoon character and a favorite song to draw them out during searches.

-Maddox is nonverbal, which complicates the search for him.
+Maddox was described as nonverbal, which complicates the search for him.
 Hoping he would respond to his parents’ voices, authorities pumped prerecorded messages into Rankin Lake Park.

 “Many of these children are more likely to respond to a favorite character, a unique interest or familiar voice,” said Lori McIlwain, a co-founder and board member of the National Autism Association.